cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Starting and Stopping Coopr Services
 ====================================
-By default, Cask Coopr's installation RPMs and PKGs do not configure auto start of the services in the ``init.d``.
+By default, Coopr's installation RPMs and PKGs do not configure auto start of the services in the ``init.d``.
 We leave that privilege to the administrator.
 For each Coopr component and its related service (such as the Server, Provisioner, and UI), there is a launch script, which you may use to execute a desired operation.
 For example, to start, stop, or check status for a Coopr Provisioner, you can use: